 CSIL clients have control over who they hire to provide personal assistance, when services are scheduled and how tasks are carried out.

 Health authorities provide funding for services to the CSIL employer, as outlined in an agreement between the health authority and the CSIL employer, who then directly employs their own care providers.
-Health authorities determine the amount of funds based on assessment of need and the CSIL Categories of Need Guidelines at a minimum hourly rate of $29.50, effective April 1, 2013.
-Beginning April 1, 2015, the minimum hourly rate is increased to $29.80.
+Health authorities determine the amount of funds based on assessment of need and the CSIL Categories of Need Guidelines at a minimum hourly rate of $29.80, effective April 1, 2015.

 For more information about CSIL and what is involved in becoming a CSIL employer, you can read the: